 Credits and Courses

 The Master of Human Resources and Labor Relations (MHRLR) program offers a balance between liberal arts and business-based education.
 The degree consists of 36 credits or twelve courses: seven courses consist of the core or required courses and five electives courses.
-The courses are evenly divided between the College of Letters & Science and the Lubar School of Business.
+The courses are evenly divided between the College of Letters & Science and the Lubar College of Business.
 This ensures that students gain knowledge in all aspects of the field.

 The Core courses provide a foundation of knowledge critical to the success of professionals in the field.
 The elective courses allow students to specialize in a specific area of interest.